oliver-wyman-actuarial/easyr/cran-comments.md

 Passed CMD check on:

-* local Windows 10 Enterprise install, R 3.5.2
+* local Windows 10 Enterprise install, R 4.0.2
 * R-devel https://win-builder.r-project.org/upload.aspx
 * noLD via rhub::check(platform = "debian-gcc-devel-nold")

 ## R CMD check results

+noLD returned NOTE about rprojroot import not being used, but this is not accurate.
+It is used at tests\testthat\helper.R.

-There were no ERRORs or WARNINGs or NOTEs.
+There were no other NOTEs, ERRORs, or WARNINGs.

 ## Downstream dependencies